 “Injustice anywhere is a threat to justice everywhere”

-Justices: Lord Lloyd-Jones, Lord Briggs, Lord Leggatt, Lord Stephens and Lady Rose had to decide whether or not the Court have granted the Wife permission to apply for financial relief pursuant to Part III of the Matrimonial and Family Proceedings Act 1984
+Justices: Lord Lloyd-Jone Lord Brigg Lord Leggatt, Lord Stephens and Lady Rose considered whether the Court should grant the Wife permission to apply for financial relief under Part III of the Matrimonial and Family Proceedings Act 1984.

 Background to the Appeal

-Courts in England and Wales have the power under Part III of the Matrimonial and Family Proceedings Act 1984 (‘1984 Act’) to grant financial remedies after an overseas divorce.
-Before granting such a remedy, the court must consider whether it would be appropriate for a court in England and Wales to do so having regard to factors which include the connections of the parties with England and Wales, with the country in which they were divorced and with any other country.
-Section 13 of the 1984 Act provides that no application under Part III for a financial remedy may be made unless the permission of the court has been obtained in accordance with rules of court; and that the court shall not give permission unless it considers that there is “substantial ground” for making the application for a financial remedy.
+Courts in England and Wales may grant financial remedies after an overseas divorce under Part III of the Matrimonial and Family Proceedings Act 1984 (“1984 Act”).
+Before granting such a remedy, the court must consider whether it would be appropriate for a court in England and Wales to do so having regard to factors which include the connections of the parties with England and Wale with the country in which they were divorced and with any other country.
+Section 13 of the 1984 Act requires court permission before making an application under Part III.
+The court may only grant permission if there is a “substantial ground” for the application.

-The parties to this case are both Russian citizens who, until the wife took up residence in London after their divorce, had both lived in Russia all their lives, as the husband still does.
-They were both born in Russia in 1961, were married in Russia in 1983 and their marriage was dissolved by a Russian court in 2014.
-Initially they were not well off but, since the 1990s, the husband has accumulated vast wealth.
+Both parties are Russian citizens.
+Until the wife moved to London after the divorce, they had lived entirely in Russia, where the husband still resides.
+They were born in 1961, married in 1983, and divorced in 2014 by order of a Russian court.
+Initially they were not well off but, since the 1990’s the husband has built vast wealth.
 Their divorce was followed by extensive litigation in the Russian courts about the division of assets.
 The final outcome of this litigation was that the wife received half the value of the assets owned by the husband.
 But the award left out of account most of the wealth accumulated by the husband, which is held by various trusts and companies.
 Such assets were not regarded by the Russian courts as marital assets.

-The wife’s application in this case for permission under Section 13 was made and heard by the judge without notice to the husband and without him being aware of the application.
+The wife applied without notice to the husband.
 The judge granted permission.
-After the court’s order was served on him, the husband applied to have it set aside.
-After a hearing at which both parties were represented, the judge decided that he had been materially misled at the first hearing and that, considering the matter afresh after hearing argument from both sides, the test for granting permission under Section 13 was not met (mainly because the connection of the parties with Russia was infinitely greater than their connection with England and Wales).
-The judge therefore set aside his original order and refused the wife permission to apply for a financial remedy under Part III.
+After receiving the order, the husband applied to set it aside.
+At a subsequent hearing where both parties were represented, the judge found that he had been materially misled in the first hearing.
+Reconsidering the matter, he ruled that the Section 13 test was not met, mainly because the parties’ connections with Russia outweighed those with England and Wales.
+He set aside his earlier order and refused the wife permission to apply.

 Judgment